AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 Commands submitted to a command buffer can be executed in any order.
 To enforce an ordering between them, we need an **execution barrier** (`vkCmdPipelineBarrier`).
 It specifies that instructions submitted prior to the execution barrier occur before instructions submitted after.
 Example: to sequence the compute command after the draw command, we can invoke the `vkCmdPipelineBarrier` with the source stage mask set to `VK_PIPELINE_STAGE_ALL_GRAPHICS_BIT` and the destination stage mask set to `VK_PIPELINE_STAGE_COMPUTE_SHADER_BIT` and no memory barriers at all.

 The barrier is just another command passed down the queue.
 If we submit only a **memory barrier**, a command submitted earlier may slip past the memory barrier, or viceversa.
 Therefore, we need to submit together both the **memory barrier** and execution barrier.
-The API considered this and allows memory barriers to be passed as arguments to the pipeline barrier (i.e., execution barrier).
+The API considered this and allows memory barriers to be passed as arguments to the pipeline barrier.
 However, there a few use case where we want to submit a pipeline barrier whithout memory barriers: when we submit a command that simply reads a resource that must later be modified (WAR: Write-After-Read).

 ### Render passes & Subpasses

-Consider a sequence of 3 draw call for drawing 3 transparent objects that overlap one another.
+Consider a sequence of 3 draw calls for drawing 3 transparent objects that overlap one another.
 We need here a back-to-front drawing (Painter's algorithm) with blending.
 We can guarantee that the draw calls will execute in the same submission order by injecting a memory barrier between each draw call.
 But there's another way.

 At the start of every subpass and render pass there's an image barrier that ensures that all relevant memory modified prior to the start of the pass is visible.
-Once entering the pass, the draws sequence is guaranteed not to violate pipeline order.
+Once entering the pass, the draws sequence is guaranteed not to violate the render-pipeline order.
 Then, the render pass executes the store command on its render targets, discards temporary buffers/memory, and prepares framebuffers for the next render pass.

-`VkSubpassDependency` is, in fact, are memory barriers, but with better syntaxis for applications that use multiple render targets.
+`VkSubpassDependency` is, in fact, a memory barrier, but with better syntaxis for applications that use multiple render targets.
 You can pass some [flag bits](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDependencyFlagBits.html):

 - `VK_DEPENDENCY_BY_REGION_BIT`: Often, we issue draw calls and don't want to violate pipeline order (e.g. when blending), but a full barrier per pipeline stage of the entire framebuffer is too much.
 This flag allows modern GPU architectures that do tiled-rendering optimize this process (useful when the usage of the framebuffer is localized), preventing most intermediate render-targets to be fully synchronized and flushed for each draw.